-Neither Paolo nor Bucky are the easiest speakers to follow but the place was SRO.
-Jam-packed for those two cutting edge guys.
-Both of them had it out but what I remember was they mostly concurred and both of them told us flat out what was important for the world.
+Neither Paolo nor Bucky are the easiest speakers to follow easily in a less-than- intimate venue but the place was SRO.
+Jam-packed.
+And those two cutting edge guys did "have it out."
+Their debate wasn't taped but what I remember was they mostly concurred: both of them told us flat out what was important for the world, and they agreed what is important is.
 Clear water.
 Breathable air.
 Arable soil.

 Is that conclusion easily deduced from their writing?
 Well, that depends what kind of reading you like to do.
 Paolo's Quaderni, parsed into free verse on this website, are not your average breakfast snack.
 By the same token, neither is Bucky.
 Lookee here: